SnekNOTSnake/my-personal-list/README.md

 - Watch Scheduling
 - And More!

+Roadmap:

+- AniDB (Or MyAnimeList) integration, so that you don't have to write everything manually
+- English and Japanese title

 ## ⛷️ Installation and Running

 Before installing this project, make sure you're using the newer version of Node.
 After that you can install it simply by executing `yarn` command.